 Membership of PPTA

-You will be a non-paying member of PPTA while you are on parental leave.
+You will still be a member of PPTA while you are on parental leave but you don't need to pay any fees.
 Please notify PPTA email@example.com of the dates you are on leave.

 Service for salary purposes

 Even though you are not at work, you will still accrue one third service.
 Use the Novo19t form (available at novopay.govt.nz) to apply for the service credit.

 Return from a period of childcare

 A teacher who has resigned from their position to care for pre-school children and not more than four years have elapsed since they resigned, who applies for a suitable position of equal or lower status, will get that job.

 Parental leave and fixed term or long term relievers

 A fixed term or long term relieving teacher cannot take parental leave once their position has ended.

 You need to be actually on leave from a current position to qualify for parental leave and the leave will only last as long as the role.

 The parental grant and fixed term or long term relievers